Caldwell, New Jersey: History

-The Horseneck Tract consisted of modern-day Caldwell, West Caldwell, North Caldwell, Fairfield, Verona, Cedar Grove, Essex Fells, Roseland, and portions of Livingston and West Orange.
+The Horseneck Tract consisted of present-day Caldwell, West Caldwell, North Caldwell, Fairfield, Verona, Cedar Grove, Essex Fells, Roseland, and portions of Livingston and West Orange.
 This land was part of the larger purchase and had been referred to as the Horse Neck Tract until February 17, 1787, when the town congregation voted to change the name to Caldwell, in honor of the Reverend James Caldwell who pushed for their organization's creation.

-Caldwell Township contained what is today the towns of West Caldwell and Caldwell.
+Caldwell Township included present-day West Caldwell and Caldwell.
 Soon after, the area of Caldwell Township just to the east of Caldwell Borough between Caldwell Borough and Montclair (present-day Verona and Cedar Grove) decided to follow Caldwell's lead and incorporated itself as its own borough, Verona.
 Some of the already developed eastern neighborhoods of Caldwell Township chose to become part of Montclair, as it was a rapidly developing suburb of Newark and Paterson.
 At around the same time, the area north of Caldwell Borough became its own town, North Caldwell.
 The wooded area directly to the south of downtown Caldwell Borough became Essex Fells.
 Meanwhile, the farmland to the south of the western portion of Caldwell township attempted to become its own municipality known as South Caldwell.
 This failed, as much of developed sections of that area lied on its southernmost and easternmost borders, along the expanding Newark suburbs of Livingston and West Orange respectively.
 Those areas were engulfed by those two towns once they became incorporated municipalities of several small villages and developments.

 This left only the most rural farmland south of Caldwell Borough and Essex Fells to become its own township, Roseland.
 At this point, all that remained of the original Caldwell Township was 6,600 acres of rural farmland and meadows in the northwesternmost part of Essex County.
 In 1963, Caldwell Township changed its name to Fairfield in order to avoid being confused with Caldwell Borough.

 Immediately following the separation of the original Caldwell, the western part of Caldwell Borough generally remained less developed than downtown Caldwell Borough and contained several farms and a large area of undeveloped swampland known as Hatfield Swamp.
 However, two individual settlements, known as Franklin and Westville, soon formed in the western part of Caldwell Borough.
 As development increased and population grew in the western part of Caldwell, the town's more rural western population and more urban east often could not reconcile their differences.
 This led to the areas of Franklin and Westville consolidating into their own township known as West Caldwell in 1904, leaving only the one square mile of original downtown Horseneck development as the borough of Caldwell.
 Lewis G. Lockward was elected the first mayor of Caldwell.
 In 1929, an attempt to consolidate the three Caldwells into a single municipality was rejected by voters.

 This borough was one of the filming locations for the Columbia Pictures 1994 comedy film North.